 Worry versus anxiety

-Mona Amini, MD is a psychiatry resident physician at Banner Good Samaritan Medical Center.
+Mona Amini, MD is a psychiatry resident physician at Banner – University Medical Center Phoenix.
 Her office can be reached at (602) 839-6800.

 Question: My brother is an attorney and has always been a “worry-wart,” but it’s getting worse.
 He worries about things that are out of his control, can’t sleep, has regular tension headaches, says he feels heart flutters, and even complains of being short of breath.
 Is it possible that his work is just catching up with him?